Configure active-active VPN gateways using the portal

 - Region: Select the location for your VNet.
 The location determines where the resources that you deploy to this VNet will live.

 - IPv4 address space: By default, an address space is automatically created.
 You can select the address space and adjust it to reflect your own values.
-You can also add more address spaces by selecting the box below the existing address space and specifying the values for the additional address space.
+You can also add a different address space and remove the default that was automatically created.
+For example, you can specify the starting address as 10.1.0.0 and specify the address space size as /16, then Add that address space.

 - + Add subnet: If you use the default address space, a default subnet is created automatically.
-If you change the address space, you need to add a subnet.
+If you change the address space, add a new subnet within that address space.
 Select + Add subnet to open the Add subnet window.
 Configure the following settings, then select Add at the bottom of the page to add the values.

 Select Review + create to validate the virtual network settings.